 Call 7 is a rolling call which is open for submission of applications until 30 April 2025.

 Are you looking for a job in tech?
-Take your next step on Recruit.ie! – just sign up, upload your CV and cover letter, and start applying.
+Take your next step on http://Recruit.ie! – just sign up, upload your CV and cover letter, and start applying.
 Your next career move is a few clicks away!

 Take a look at upcoming Jobs Expos around the country